Seagate/cortx-experiments/daos-cortx/docs/datamovment_with_s3.md

 # Daos object movement using aws s3cli

-- Daos source container to daos destination container object movement is possible using aws s3 cli.
+- Daos source container to Daos destination container object movement is possible using aws s3 cli.
 This setup demands following requisites.

-## prerequisites
+## Prerequisites

 * Daos server setup on a VM

     - Daos node will be required to create pools, contianers and storing objects in it. refer to <TODO>

-* Install s3 cli on daos node
+* Install s3 cli on Daos node

-    - aws s3 cli daos node will be used to storing/retriving objects to/from cortx node. refer to <TODO>
+    - aws s3 cli Daos node will be used to storing/retriving objects to/from CORTX node. refer to <TODO>

 * single node deployment of cortx

     - The single node deployment for CORTX will hosting s3 server, which will be used to manage buckets and store objects requested aws s3 cli on daos node. refer to <TODO>

-# Steps :
+## Steps :

 * Setup CORTX node

- - Acquired a VM for cortx single node deployment. deployed it and verified the installation using hctl status.
+ - Acquired a VM for CORTX single node deployment. deployed it and verified the installation using hctl status.

         [root@ssc-vm-2161 ~]# hctl status